SoundFractures/firebase-nuxt3-template/README.md

 5. Run `npm run generate` and `firebase deploy` to deploy the project

+Note: You will need `firebase-tools` installed globally to deploy the project.
+And login to your google account, through the console.

 # Setup up from scratch

 This guide is designed to help you set up the template project from scratch.